elephantscale/es-training-new/deep-learning/generic/DL-activation-functions.md

 <img src="../../assets/images/deep-learning/activation-sigmoid-saturation.png" alt="XXX image missing" style="background:white;max-width:100%;float:right" width="40%" /><!-- {"left" : 6.33, "top" : 1.94, "height" : 2.85, "width" : 3.72} -->

-- Sigmoid and Tanh both suffer from the **Vanis hing Gradient** problem.
+- Sigmoid and Tanh both suffer from the **Vanishing Gradient** problem.
      - The derivative of a Sigmoid is less than .25
      - As we propagate that through many layers, that gradient becomes much less.
 - And their slopes (derivatives) get closer to zero for large input values